SaiReddyA-1/Alert-Notifications/README.md

-In this project, let's build an **Alert Notifications** app by applying the concepts we have learned till now.
+In this project, I built an **Alert Notifications** app by applying the concepts I have learned till now.

 ### Refer to the image below: